 Leaves can change soil pH.
 Grass doesn’t like acidic soils, so if you have a high proportion of leaves in the soil it’s going to make your lawn more acidic.
-This makes it harder for grass roots to get at nutrients in the soil and slows down all the other good stuff that goes on in your soil – take-up of water, nutrient cycling etc. The result is weak grass plants that are more susceptible to pests and diseases.
+This makes it harder for grassroots to get at nutrients in the soil and slows down all the other good stuff that goes on in your soil – take-up of water, nutrient cycling etc. The result is weak grass plants that are more susceptible to pests and diseases.
 If possible compost or chip up fallen leaves rather than putting them into your green bin or sending them off with your normal waste collection service!

 Grasses that stay green all year long

 One way to make the most of your lawn is by planting grasses that stay green all year long, such as rye or bluegrass.
-These are not native species but can look just as nice as having a patch of dandilion flowers in the yard, especially if you plan to mow at regular intervals.
+These are not native species but can look just as nice as having a patch of dandelion flowers in the yard, especially if you plan to mow at regular intervals.

-Another benefit of planting these types of plants is for nesting opportunities, providing shelter & food for birds during the winter months when they cannot find it elsewhere.
+Another benefit of planting these types of plants is nesting opportunities, providing shelter & food for birds during the winter months when they cannot find it elsewhere.

 Mulch flowerbeds with colorful leaves and plant some shade-loving evergreens on sunny slopes.

 Plant trees around the perimeter of your yard for a natural look and feel